danwood1992/django-tenancy/README.md

-# Django Tenancy Boilerplate
+# Django django_realms Boilerplate

 This is an opinionated boilerplate for a multi-tenant Django project, designed to provide a suite of robust features right out of the box.
 Inspired by django-tenants, this boilerplate provides domain-based tenant routing, incorporates Graphene-Django for GraphQL, and is dockerized for easy setup and deployment.
 It is built with both front-end and back-end components in the same project to streamline development.

 ## Features

-* **Multi-Tenancy:** Support for multiple tenants in the same Django instance, with domain-based routing.
+* **Multi-django_realms:** Support for multiple tenants in the same Django instance, with domain-based routing.
 * **Graphene-Django Integration:** Incorporates Graphene-Django for building GraphQL APIs in Python quickly and easily.
 * **Dockerized:** Project components are containerized using Docker for easy setup, deployment, and distribution.
 * **Unified Structure:** The front-end and back-end are integrated into the same project, making it easier to manage and develop.